TymeB-Examples/ResponsiveRenderingBlazor/README.md

 # ResponsiveRenderingBlazor
-An example to show how to render RenderFragment in a responsive way.
+An example to show how to render RenderFragment(s) in a responsive way.